7 Common Mistakes Parents Make That Increase the Risk of Child Drowning

 Yes, a flotation device is designed to prevent kids from drowning.
 But you also need to teach kids how to swim without them.
 Many parents make the mistake of keeping their kids in floaters for ages.
 This creates a false sense of security for the child.

-4. Don’t always ask them to use googles in the pool
+4. Don’t always ask them to use goggles in the pool

 This type of safety gear is great in the beginning and helps kids keep their eyes open underwater.
 But like flotation devices, goggles too may create a sense of false security.
 If a child falls into a body of water, they need to be confident enough to keep their eyes open underwater without goggles so they can swim to safety — the side of the pool, the beach, or the banks of a river or pond.